xiceph/physical-geomorphometry-tools/segmentation/README.md

 #### 1. Calculate LSPs for segmentation.

-This command calculates LSPs for land surface segmentation using DEM, processes the LSPs using raster_tool and saves the output to `LSP\for_seg` subdirectory at the same location as input DEM.
+This command calculates LSPs for elementary land surface segmentation using DEM, processes the LSPs using raster_tool and saves the output to `LSP\for_seg` subdirectory at the same location as input DEM.

 ```bash
 python3 process_dem.py dem.tif
 ```
-#### 2. Perform land surface segmentation.
+#### 2. Perform elementary land surface segmentation.

-This command executes land surface segmentation based on predefined import template and predefined ruleset, with scale parameter 150.
+This command executes elementary land surface segmentation based on predefined import template and predefined ruleset, with scale parameter 150.
 It uses Trimble eCognition server via command-line engine in docker container.
 The final shapefile is saved in directory `/mnt/results/sample_project`.

 ```bash
 python3 segment_dem.py --img_dir /mnt/img_data/sample_project/LSP/for_seg \